-We encourage you to explore these classroom resources with your class whether or not you have pupils with a visible difference.
+We encourage you to explore these classroom and assembly resources with your class whether or not you have pupils with a visible difference.
 It’s important that all pupils learn about difference and acceptance.

-Our classroom resources are for all school, whether your institution has pupils with a visible difference or not.
+Our resources are for all school, whether your institution has pupils with a visible difference or not.
 By exploring visible difference, we can help to change the negative stereotypes often associated with looking different.
 By creating inclusive schools, we can create an inclusive society which welcomes and includes everyone and values difference.